nurahmed123/hackatime/README.md

     * **Vis query param:** Alternatively, users can also pass their plain API key as a query parameter ( e.g. `?api_key=86648d74-19c5-452b-ba01-fb3ec70d4c2f`) in the URL with every request.
-* **Trusted header:** This mechanism allows to delegate authentication to a **reverse proxy** (e.g. for SSO), that Wakapi will then trust blindly.
+* **Trusted header:** This mechanism allows to delegate authentication to a **reverse proxy** (e.g. for SSO), that Hackatime will then trust blindly.
 See [#534](https://github.com/muety/wakapi/issues/534) for details.
     * Must be enabled via `trusted_header_auth` and configuring `trust_reverse_proxy_ip` in the config
     * Warning: This type of authentication is quite prone to misconfiguration.
 Make sure that your reverse proxy properly strips relevant headers from client requests.